seanmerron/Retirement-Roadmap/README.md

 You may not care for the markets or real estate and would rather just put extra money towards paying off the house early and be OK with the equity sitting there not making any money.
 Or, pay it off early to earn the interest loss back as a safe return and then sell.

+Be an entrepreneur on the side!
+Starting a business can be a quick way to earn a high income to speed up early retirement.
+However, make sure to minimize startup costs and do something you're passionate about.

 **College**

 Save for your kids college!
 Tax advantages are king so being able to set aside money for them you won't touch that has a different objective is a good idea.
 Vanguard offers college saving 529 plans for this.